mi-pogo/MeshBox/README.md

 It uses separate thread instances for polling each encoder and button and main thread is responsible for sending coommands (actions) to Kodi Event Server.
 Communication between thread instances and main thread is done via an internal defined queue.

-The latter one requires Kodi Event Client library to be installed on the system where MeshButtons is compiled.
+Using Kodi Event Server requires Kodi Event Client library to be installed on the system where MeshButtons is compiled.
 To do this on a machine running Linux Debian or any of its derivatives use the following command:

 <b>sudo apt-get install kodi-eventclients-dev</b>